We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Finasteride works by

 The FDA has also approved topical minoxidil for treating male pattern hair loss.
-This drug works by promoting hair growth and making the hair follicles thicker.
-People should start noticing a difference within
+This drug may promote hair growth and make the hair follicles thicker.
+People may start noticing a difference within

 Side effects of hair loss medications

-These drugs, like all drugs, can cause side effects.
+Like all drugs, these medications can cause side effects.